Pylons/pyramid/docs/narr/views.rst

-.. note:: Only the *values* of request params obtained via ``request.params``, ``request.GET`` or ``request.POST`` are decoded to Unicode objects implicitly by :mod:`repoze.bfg`.
+.. note:: Only the *values* of request params obtained via ``request.params``, ``request.GET`` or ``request.POST`` are decoded to Unicode objects implicitly in :mod:`repoze.bfg`'s default configuration.
 The keys are still strings.